mathijsvdv/phrasify/README.md

 2. Restart Anki.
 Phrasify will warn you in case you haven't set up your OpenAI API key yet, in which case, go to step 3.
 3. Phrasify makes use of the OpenAI API to generate sentences.
 We need to set up the API key in order to use the add-on.
 To do this, follow these steps:
     1. Sign up for an API key at [OpenAI](https://beta.openai.com/signup/) if you haven't already.
     2. Once you have your API key, open Anki and go to `Tools` > `Phrasify - Set OpenAI API Key...`.
-Copy-paste your API key into the dialog that pops up and click `OK`.
+Copy-paste your API key into the dialog that pops up and click `Save`.
 4. That's it!
 You're ready to start using Phrasify.

 ## Try it out!